mongodb/mongo-c-driver/src/libmongoc/doc/configuring_tls.rst

 When compiled against OpenSSL, the driver will attempt to load the system default certificate store, as configured by the distribution.
 That can be overridden by setting the ``tlsCAFile`` URI option or with the fields ``ca_file`` and ``ca_dir`` in the :symbol:`mongoc_ssl_opt_t`.

-Setting ``tlsDisableCertificateRevocationCheck`` disables OCSP revocation checking.
-Setting ``tlsDisableOCSPEndpointCheck`` disables OCSP responders from being contacted when OCSP revocation checking is enabled, and a server presents a certificate without stapled OCSP response.

-The Online Certificate Status Protocol (OCSP) is partially supported (see `RFC 6960 <https://tools.ietf.org/html/rfc6960>`_).
-Support requires OpenSSL 1.0.1 and has the following behavior:
+The Online Certificate Status Protocol (OCSP) (see `RFC 6960 <https://tools.ietf.org/html/rfc6960>`_) is fully supported when using OpenSSL 1.0.1+ with the following notes:

-- Stapled OCSP responses are validated on certificates presented by the server.
-- Server certificates with a Must-Staple extension (see `RFC 7633 <https://tools.ietf.org/html/rfc7633>`_) are required to have stapled responses.
 - When a ``crl_file`` is set with :symbol:`mongoc_ssl_opt_t`, and the ``crl_file`` revokes the server's certificate, the certificate is considered revoked (even if the certificate has a valid stapled OCSP response)

 LibreSSL / libtls